Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Solving parabolic PDEs with Robin boundary condition

-We note that Algorithm \ref{algorithm3.1} can be applied to the considered Robin problem (\ref{eq:2})-(\ref{eq:4}) in the layer-wise manner.
-Recall (see \cite[Chapters 7-8]{49} and also references therein) that layer methods are deterministic numerical methods for PDEs which are constructed using probabilistic representations of the PDEs’ solutions together with the weak-sense approximation of SDEs.
-Based on Algorithm \ref{algorithm3.1}, we can write a layer method which is a deterministic method with fictitious knots for (\ref{eq:2})-(\ref{eq:4}).
+The approximation (\ref{eq:16})-(\ref{eq:17}) is derived via numerical analysis (see \rs{Lemma~\ref{lemma2.3} and} Theorem~\ref{conp}) aimed at obtaining first-order weak convergence of the proposed algorithm.
+We write this modified algorithm as Algorithm~\ref{algorithm3.1}.
+We note that Algorithm \ref{algorithm3.1} can be applied to the Robin problem (\ref{eq:2})-(\ref{eq:4}) in the layer-wise manner.
+Recall (see \cite[Chapters 7-8]{49} and also references therein) that layer methods are deterministic numerical methods for PDEs which are constructed using probabilistic representations of the PDEs' solutions together with the weak-sense approximation of SDEs.
+Based on Algorithm \ref{algorithm3.1}, we can write a layer method which is a deterministic method with fictitious nodes for (\ref{eq:2})-(\ref{eq:4}).
 In the one-dimensional case such a layer method was proposed in \cite{81} (see also \cite[Section 8.4.4]{49}).
 It was applied to a one-dimensional semilinear parabolic PDE with Neumann boundary condition.
 Thanks to the results of our paper, we now have a probabilistic representation of that layer method from \cite{81} and hence can prove its global order of convergence.
 Furthermore, based on Algorithm \ref{algorithm3.1}, we can construct a layer method for a multi-dimensional semilinear Neumann problem, which is simpler than the layer method proposed in \cite{81} (see also \cite[Section 8.5]{49}) for the multi-dimensional case which used the weak approximation from \cite{1}.
-This connection of Algorithms~\ref{algorithm2.1} and \ref{algorithm3.1} with layer methods also provides further intuition for the approximation of $X(t)$ near the boundary: from the weak-sense prospective, we replace the directional derivative in the Robin boundary condition with the central finite-difference using a fictitious knot outside the domain.
+This connection of Algorithms~\ref{algorithm2.1} and \ref{algorithm3.1} with layer methods also provides further intuition for the approximation of $X(t)$ near the boundary: from the weak-sense \rf{perspective}, we replace the directional derivative in the Robin boundary condition with the central finite-difference using a fictitious node outside the domain.